fison67/LG-Connector/README.md

 # LG Connector
 Connector for LG devices with [SmartThings](https://www.smartthings.com/getting-started)

-Simplifies the setup of Xiaomi devices with SmartThings.<br/>
+Simplifies the setup of LG devices with SmartThings.<br/>
 If LG Connector is installed, virtual devices are registered automatically by the LG Connector SmartApp.<br/>
 You don't have to do anything to add LG devices in SmartThings IDE.